Support Centre

 • to suspend the transfer of personal data to a recipient in another country or international organization.

 The Poverenik is obliged to prepare an annual report on its activities, which contains information on the types of violations of the Law and the measures taken in connection with those violations, as well as to submit it to the National Assembly.
-This report has to be submitted to the Government and made available to the general public in an appropriate manner.
+This report must be submitted to the Government and made available to the general public in an appropriate manner.

 4. Key Definitions